A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Introduction

 \section{Introduction}

 The growing availability of data from Electronic Health Records (EHRs) has transformed translational biomedical research.
 In the past decade, EHR data has been harnessed in a wide range of applications that have improved healthcare delivery and deepened our understanding of human health.
-These applications include dynamic risk prediction of diseases, real-world treatment comparisons, development of medical knowledge graphs, and a broad range of genomic studies \citep{li2020electronic, zhao2020incorporating, cheng2021robust, xu2021quantitative, hong2023semi, hou2023risk, yang2023transformehr, li2024multi, mccaw2024synthetic, tang2024leveraging, dugas2024next}.
-To fully leverage the potential of these applications, integrative analysis of EHR data across diverse healthcare settings has emerged as a key strategy to enhance the generalizability of scientific findings, boost statistical power, and support the development of robust models for precision medicine.
-The COVID-19 pandemic, in particular, catalyzed a new era of multi-institutional EHR-based research as several international collaborative networks were rapidly established to conduct large-scale, federated studies \citep{brat2020international, haendel2021national, vishwanatha2023community}.
-These initiatives significantly accelerated knowledge generation and amplified the impact of EHR-based research on the treatment and management of COVID-19.
+These applications include dynamic risk prediction of diseases \citep{zhao2020incorporating, hong2023semi, hou2023risk, yang2023transformehr}, real-world treatment comparisons \citep{cheng2021robust, hou2023generate}, development of medical knowledge graphs \citep{hong2021clinical, li2024multi, tang2024leveraging}, and a broad range of genomic studies \citep{li2020electronic, xu2021quantitative, mccaw2024synthetic}.
+To fully leverage the potential of these applications, integrative analysis of multi-institutional EHR data is increasingly used to improve the generalizability of scientific findings, boost statistical power, and support the development of robust models for precision medicine \citep{cai2022consensus, guo2024multi, kundu2025privacy, li2025federated}.
+Multi-institutional research was particularly accelerated during the COVID-19 pandemic through the formation of international collaborative networks that conducted rapid, large-scale studies on COVID-19 treatment and management using federated analyses \citep{brat2020international, haendel2021national, vishwanatha2023community}.